-- 1. Read through the entire packet. - 2.
-In several spots, you are asked to answer questions, share an experience, a story or an opinion.
-Prepare for these BEFORE your meeting with your mentor. - 3.
+- 1. Read through the entire packet. - In several spots, you are asked to answer questions, share an experience, a story or an opinion.
+Prepare for these BEFORE the last meeting on Sunday, September 24th! - 3.
 Write a letter to the Bishop indicating your readiness and desire to be confirmed.
 See sample letter enclosed.
 DO NOT COPY this letter.
 Use your own words!
 The Bishop reads each letter! - 4.
 Have your sponsor also write a letter to the Bishop, on your behalf, stating their belief in your preparedness to be confirmed in the Catholic Church.
-Make sure these are to me by the first Sunday in October for I need to send them to him in a group. - 5.
-Schedule an appointment to meet with our Pastor, Fr.
-Tom Helfich before October 3rd to review your packets and readiness to be confirmed. - 6.
+Make sure these are turned in AT the last meeting for they need to be mailed as a group in time for him to read them BEFORE our Mass. - 5.
+Schedule an appointment to meet with your Pastor, Fr.
+Tom Helfich or Fr.
+Sateesh Alfonso before September 24th to review your packets, 40 questions and readiness to be confirmed. - 6.
 Check with Religious Education Office to make sure you have everything turned in that is needed.
 You do not want to wait until a week or two before the ceremony to find out you are still missing items!